SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: : Soft and Fast Corpus Search

 Our soft search method is built on top of exact corpus lookup, and its efficiency is essential for scaling our method to a trillion-scale corpus.
 A naive corpus lookup implementation based on a suffix array faces a critical bottleneck in index access: the index for a trillion-scale corpus is enormous ($> \qty{5}{\tera\byte}$), which prevents storing it entirely in RAM and requires storing it on disk (e.g., SSD).
 Since disk access latency is significantly slower ($\approx \times 10^3$) than RAM, reducing the number of disk accesses is vital.

-To achieve this key goal, we newly design a \textbf{disk-aware, staged suffix array}.
+To achieve this key goal, we newly design a \textbf{disk-aware, staged suffix array} that requires only \emph{one} disk access per exact match query, while a standard suffix array requires $\Order{\log \abs{\Corpus} }$ accesses, where $\abs{\Corpus}$ is the corpus size.
 See \cref{sec:appendix-fast-suffix-array} for the details.
-Our approach uses a two-staged indexing scheme, similar to Google's BigTable~\cite{chang2008bigtable}: (1) identifying the range of potential matches in the first stage and (2) determining the precise match in the second stage, focusing on the identified area.
-This scheme requires only \emph{one} disk access per exact match query, and the search time is about 33 times faster than infini-gram~\cite{Liu-2024-infini-gramScalingUnboundedN-gramLanguageModelsTrillionTokens-vk}, a well-known corpus search engine based on suffix arrays.
-Moreover, we reduce the index size via \textbf{run-length compression}; in our experience, this compression reduced the overall index size from \qty{56.0}{\tera\byte} to \qty{21.6}{\tera\byte} for the FineWeb-Edu corpus.
+Our approach uses a two-staged indexing scheme, similar to Google's BigTable~\cite{chang2008bigtable} in the high-level approach\footnote{Although BigTable employs a two-staged indexing scheme similar to ours, it is not based on suffix arrays and is similar to ours only at a high level.}: (1) identifying the range of potential matches in the first stage and (2) determining the precise match in the second stage, focusing on the identified area.
+For the maximum query length $\Lenmax$, we first construct a sorted array $X$ of all contiguous $\Lenmax$ tokens in the corpus.
+Then we construct a sparse array $Y = [X_0, X_B, X_{2B}, \dots]$, where $X_i$ is the $i$-th element of the array $X$ and $\Bigsize$ is a constant.
+This sparse array is stored in RAM.
+When we search for the position of an occurrence of query $\queryseq$, we first find the approximate position (i.e., an index $i$ that $\queryseq$ occurs in $Z = [X_{iB}, X_{iB+1}, \dots, X_{(i+1)\Bigsize-1}]$ if it exists in $X$) using $Y$, and then find the exact position in $X$ using $Z$.
+If $\Bigsize$ is appropriately chosen, this scheme requires only \emph{one} disk access per exact match query, and the search is about 33 times faster than infini-gram~\cite{Liu-2024-infini-gramScalingUnboundedN-gramLanguageModelsTrillionTokens-vk}, a well-known corpus search engine based on suffix arrays.